pleco-rs/Pleco/README.md

 Using Pleco as a Library
 -------

-To use Pleco inside your own Rust projects, [Pleco.rs is available as a library on crates.io.](https://crates.io/crates/pleco)
+To use pleco inside your own Rust projects, [Pleco.rs is available as a library on crates.io.](https://crates.io/crates/pleco)
 Simply include the current version in your `Cargo.toml`:

 ```